 Rewrite the following sentences so that they avoid the stylistic faults described above.
 Keep in mind that there is more than one way to revise each sentence.
+(ANSWERS MAY VARY)

 The new union contract should do three things.
-Reduce the number of grievances.
-We should be able to go three years without a strike.
-And it should also enable us to increase our production.
+It should reduce the number of grievances, allow us to go three years without a strike, and it should also enable us to increase our production.
+Parallel Structure

-Looking at next year's production, custom-built products should be up about 50 percent.
+Custom-built products should be up about 50 percent, looking at next year's production.
+Dangling Modifier

-We will need to have all field reports as soon as possible.
-Certainly by the end of March.
+We will need to have all field reports as soon as possible, certainly by the end of March.
+Complete Sentences